joelparkerhenderson/coordinated-disclosure/README.md

 Respond to the discoverer via an authorized security contact and/or authorized security process.

-  * For example this is good: a response from a security-specific email address, such as "security@example.com".
+  * Good: a response from a security-specific email address, such as "security@example.com".

   * For example these are bad: a response from a general-purpose email address, such as "help@example.com", or from anyone who is not an authorized security professional.

 Respond to the discoverer that the issue is recognized as a security report.

-  * Typically good: security-specific wording, such as "Our security team has received your reponsible disclosure report", or "Our security process has these next steps", or "Your information is now in our security tracker with id number XYZ", etc.
+  * Good: security-specific wording, such as "Our security team has received your reponsible disclosure report", or "Our security process has these next steps", or "Your information is now in our security tracker with id number XYZ", etc.

-  * Typically bad: general-purpose wording, such as "We appreciate your business", or "We take security seriously", pass-the-buck wording such as "We sent your email to another department", etc.
+  * Bad: general-purpose wording, such as "We appreciate your business", or "We take security seriously", pass-the-buck wording such as "We sent your email to another department", etc.

 ## What do the discover and producer both do?